 Welcome to my "Musings Blog" where you will learn all about my new adventures in photography!

-I've been working hard on getting another site new.susannevesphotography.com up and running and still have a few kinks to work out, but hope you will take a look and take advantage of the 20% off your first purchase!!!
-It will be devoted to California landscape and architecture.
+I've been working hard on getting another site new.susannevesphotography.com up and running and still have a few kinks to work out, but hope you will take a look and take advantage of the 15% off your first purchase!!!
+It will be devoted to California trees in the landscape of the mountains and deserts.

 So also, have been getting ready to show my photography again at the Circle of Art Show in Borrego Springs.